guylaiter/GTNGame_app-repo/README.md

 # 🎯 Guess The Number — Docker 3-Tier App

+A number guessing game where players try to guess a secret number between 1-1000.
+Each guess is ranked by distance from the secret number and shown on a leaderboard.
-A fun number guessing game built with Flask, PostgreSQL, and Nginx.
+Built with Flask, PostgreSQL, and Nginx.

 ## Architecture